nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Advancing all students: `levelup`

-Advances the education level of all the student contacts by one level, unless the student is excluded.
+Advances the education level of all the student contacts by one grade , unless the student is excluded.
 This feature can be used at the start of the school year.

 Format: `levelup ex/[INDEX]...`